SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0109 SEISMIC AGENTS

-Each seismic exploration crew working under permit issued pursuant to these rules will always be accompanied by a seismic agent, unless written exception has been granted by the secretary.
-When a crew employs more than one shooting component or unit and the units are at such a distance apart that it is impossible for the seismic agent to travel from one to the other in time to observe the shots of each crew, it will be required that an agent be assigned to each shooting component of the crew.
-The seismic agent will be constantly present during the shooting operations of the party to which he is assigned.
+Each seismic exploration crew working under a permit issued pursuant to this Subchapter shall always be accompanied by a seismic agent, unless a written exception has been granted by the Department.
+If a geophysical company employs more than one shooting component or more than one seismic vibration crew, and the operations are at such a distance apart that it is impossible for the seismic agent to travel from one to the other in time to observe the shots of each crew, a seismic agent shall be assigned to each geophysical crew.
+The seismic agent shall be physically present for each shot and each use of the seismic vibrator method.

 History Note: Authority G.S.
 113‑391;